MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/item-could-not-be-registered.md

 # Item' could not be registered

 The specified file couldn't be registered in the system [registry](../../Glossary/vbe-glossary.md#registry).
-The error is related to [type libraries](../../Glossary/vbe-glossary.md#type-library) used by components of the Visual Basic[development environment](../../Glossary/vbe-glossary.md#development-environment) and indicates that the specified file's entry in the system registry is corrupted, or that the DLL itself is missing or corrupted.
+The error is related to [type libraries](../../Glossary/vbe-glossary.md#type-library) used by components of the Visual Basic [development environment](../../Glossary/vbe-glossary.md#development-environment) and indicates that the specified file's entry in the system registry is corrupted, or that the DLL itself is missing or corrupted.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]